 In addition to watching movies with Cinema Environment, Vision Pro also offers a way to capture spatial images or videos with just the press of a button.
 This feature uses the headset’s cameras and sensors to capture depth information so you can relive your memories in 3D with Spatial Audio.

 Apple Visio Pro also has something for those who would love to view photos or videos captured with their iPhones on a huge screen with the redesigned Photos app.
-Moreover, Apple states that every panorama you’ve ever taken on your iPhone now expands and wraps around you for better immersion.
+Also, you may record spatial video on your iPhone 15 Pro to immerse yourself in your memories.

-Moreover, if we were to go by the recent report by Mark Gurman, Apple has already shortlisted UK and Canada to be the very first international markets where Vision Pro will be made available by the end of 2024, months after its initial release in the United States.
-Meanwhile, customers in Asia and Europe will only be able to get their hands on the headset sometime towards the end or beyond 2024.
+Moreover, if we were to go by the recent report by Mark Gurman, Apple has already shortlisted the UK and Canada to be the very first international markets where Vision Pro will be made available by the end of 2024, months after its initial release in the United States.

 Witness the world through a new vision!